josephmisiti/awesome-machine-learning/README.md

 * [Vigranumpy](https://github.com/ukoethe/vigra) - Python bindings for the VIGRA C++ computer vision library.
 * [OpenFace](https://cmusatyalab.github.io/openface/) - Free and open source face recognition with deep neural networks.
 * [PCV](https://github.com/jesolem/PCV) - Open source Python module for computer vision. **[Deprecated]**
-* [face_recognition](https://github.com/ageitgey/face_recognition) - Face recognition library that recognize and manipulate faces from Python or from the command line.
+* [face_recognition](https://github.com/ageitgey/face_recognition) - Face recognition library that recognizes and manipulates faces from Python or from the command line.
 * [dockerface](https://github.com/natanielruiz/dockerface) - Easy to install and use deep learning Faster R-CNN face detection for images and video in a docker container.
 * [Detectron](https://github.com/facebookresearch/Detectron) - FAIR's software system that implements state-of-the-art object detection algorithms, including Mask R-CNN.
 It is written in Python and powered by the Caffe2 deep learning framework. **[Deprecated]**
 * [detectron2](https://github.com/facebookresearch/detectron2) - FAIR's next-generation research platform for object detection and segmentation.
 It is a ground-up rewrite of the previous version, Detectron, and is powered by the PyTorch deep learning framework.
 * [albumentations](https://github.com/albu/albumentations) - А fast and framework agnostic image augmentation library that implements a diverse set of augmentation techniques.
 Supports classification, segmentation, detection out of the box.
 Was used to win a number of Deep Learning competitions at Kaggle, Topcoder and those that were a part of the CVPR workshops.
 * [pytessarct](https://github.com/madmaze/pytesseract) - Python-tesseract is an optical character recognition (OCR) tool for python.
 That is, it will recognize and "read" the text embedded in images.
 Python-tesseract is a wrapper for [Google's Tesseract-OCR Engine](https://github.com/tesseract-ocr/tesseract).
-* [imutils](https://github.com/jrosebr1/imutils) - A library containg Convenience functions to make basic image processing operations such as translation, rotation, resizing, skeletonization, and displaying Matplotlib images easier with OpenCV and Python.
+* [imutils](https://github.com/jrosebr1/imutils) - A library containing Convenience functions to make basic image processing operations such as translation, rotation, resizing, skeletonization, and displaying Matplotlib images easier with OpenCV and Python.
 * [PyTorchCV](https://github.com/donnyyou/PyTorchCV) - A PyTorch-Based Framework for Deep Learning in Computer Vision.
 * [Self-supervised learning](https://pytorch-lightning-bolts.readthedocs.io/en/latest/self_supervised_models.html)
 * [neural-style-pt](https://github.com/ProGamerGov/neural-style-pt) - A PyTorch implementation of Justin Johnson's neural-style (neural style transfer).